Uridine Triacetate (Vistogard®)

 - Do not chew the granules.

-- Drink at least 4 ounces of water with the dose.
+- Drink at least 4 ounces of water with each dose.

 - If a patient vomits within 2 hours of taking the dose another dose should be taken as soon as possible and the next dose given at the regularly scheduled time.